National Lavender Day is June 29. In honor of this widely celebrated holiday, I deemed it time to share some timely tips on growing lovely lavender.

 Lavendula dentata, also called toothed lavender for the toothed leaves.
 The fuzzyness of the leaves helps them reflect sunlight and reduce water loss better than their two cousins.
 Can be grown in High Desert if the roots are mulched for winter.
 Low and Middle desert – still favors some afternoon shade.

 Sonoran native desert lavender (Condea emoryi, formerly Hyptis emoryi), is a shrub often found growing along area washes.
 Desert lavender reaches 4 to 6 feet high and is covered with fragrant gray green leaves.
 Summer brings spikes of fragrant purple flowers that butterflies adore.
-Fantastic native plant for Low and Middle Desert gardens.
+This is a fantastic native plant for Low and Middle Desert gardens.
 Sorry folks in cooler areas – this shrub is only winter hardy to about 18F.

 You Can Grow Lavender